rozbb/readtomyshoe/README.md

 An incomplete to-do list, roughly in order of most important to least important:

+- [ ] Save current article, playback position, and speed
+- [ ] Write an accessible progress notifs for adding to queue, and error notifs for fetch and what not
-- [ ] Implement fetch-by-url
+- [ ] Sort library by date added
 - [ ] Implement "next track" functionality with queue
-- [ ] Handle errors in article fetch better: delete temp files, implement retries
+- [ ] Handle errors in article fetch better: delete temp files, implement retries to Google TTS
-- [ ] Save current article, playback position, and speed
 - [ ] Save more metadata than article title: id, url, title, byline, text.
 Maybe store in the ID3v2 tags?
 - [ ] Show more detailed progress in the add article view
-- [ ] Make styling not terrible
 - [ ] Make whole site WCAG-compliant
 - [ ] Make queue order mutable
 - [ ] Fix caching in dev mode (the trouble is that assets are in `/assets/` in prod, but `/` in dev)